 There are still a lot of people who live too far from the TV transmitters to get free broadcast TV using an antenna.
 If you are one of them, here are some ideas.
 Note, many of these require Internet access.

-The options below are completely free.
+The options below are free, though some have paid add-ons.
 Some require high-speed Internet access and a device (phone, tablet, or computer) to view them on.

 I often watch “The Big Bang Theory” for free on the CBS.com website the day after it airs on broadcast TV.
 The major networks have lots of shows available for free on their websites, if you’re willing to wait a bit.